Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Vaginal rings are one of the means of contraception.
-But, in addition, they can help to avoid unwanted pregnancy, rings can also become a reliable protection against AIDS.
-Prior to this, scientists isolated the only one hundred percent protection against sexually transmitted infection - a condom.
+Vaginal rings are one of the contraceptive methods.
+But, in addition to the fact that they can help avoid unwanted pregnancy, the rings can also become a reliable protection against AIDS.
+Before this, scientists identified the only 100% method of protection against sexually transmitted infections - a condom.

-The results of research by microbiologists published in the journal Science Translational Medicine give hope that a vaginal ring impregnated with an antiviral gel microbicide will help protect against HIV infection.
+The results of research by microbiologists, published in the journal Science Translational Medicine, give hope that a vaginal ring impregnated with an antiviral microbicide gel will help protect against HIV infection.

-Note that previous tests of the antiviral vaginal gel for women, which was used immediately before sexual intercourse, failed.
-According to experts, mainly due to the fact that the drug must be used for a certain time.
+It should be noted that previous trials of an antiviral vaginal gel for women, which was used immediately before intercourse, failed.
+According to experts, mainly because the drug must be used for a certain period of time.

 This hypothesis is confirmed by current research.